KingVla/alx-pre_course/README.md

-README for alx pre course
+this is a new readme for alx pre course